 Activity Impact Freshwater Ecosystem Mitigation Measures Significance Risk 6 Ongoing alien and invasive vegetation removal (if required).
 Compaction of soils and loss of habitat as a result of ongoing disturbance from vehicles and equipment; Impacts to water quality as a result of the application of herbicides; and Disturbance of soils which could lead to erosion.
-All ecosystems Undertake regular maintenance of vehicles and machinery to identify and repair minor leaks and prevent equipment failures; Maintain all machinery and vehicles used during rehabilitation to prevent oil leaks; Use appropriately sized drip trays for all refuelling and/or repairs done on machinery.
-Ensure that drip trays are strategically placed for capture any spillage of fuel, oil, etc.; Immediately clean up any spills through containment and removal of free product.
-Appropriately dispose of contaminated soil; If breakdowns occur these must be towed off site to the designated areas/workshops.
+All ecosystems If breakdowns occur these must be towed off site to the designated areas/workshops.
 This will ensure that incidental oil spills and leakage are minimised onsite and thus limit any opportunities of water contamination and water quality deterioration.
-Vegetation Removal of the alien and weed species encountered on the target offset area must take place in order to comply with existing legislation (amendments to the regulations under the constraint of Agricultural Resources Act 1982 (Act No. 12 of 1983) (CARA) and Section L 7 Functioning of the rehabilitated wetlands post-alien and invasive vegetation removal No perceived negative impacts All ecosystems Conservation of Agricultural Resources Act, 1983 (Act No. 43 of 1983) (CARA) and Section 28 of the National Environmental Management Act, 1998 (Act No. 107 of 1998)) (NEMA).
-Removal of species should take place throughout the relevant project phases; > Species specific and area specific eradication recommendations: • Care should be taken with the choice of herbicide to ensure that no additional impact and loss of indigenous plant species occurs due to the herbicide used; • Footprint areas should be kept as small as possible when removing alien plant species; and • No vehicles should be allowed to drive through designated sensitive wetland areas during the eradication of alien and weed species; > Stockpile the removed vegetation outside of the delineated boundary of the wetlands.
+Vegetation Removal of the alien and weed species encountered on the target offset area must take place in order to comply with existing legislation (amendments to the regulations under the Conservation of Agricultural Resources Act, 1983 (Act No. 43 of 1983) (CARA) and Section L 7 Functioning of the rehabilitated wetlands post-alien and invasive vegetation removal No perceived negative impacts All ecosystems Conservation of Agricultural Resources Act, 1983 (Act No. 43 of 1983) (CARA) and Section 28 of the National Environmental Management Act, 1998 (Act No. 107 of 1998)) (NEMA).
+Removal of species should take place throughout the relevant project phases; Species specific and area specific eradication recommendations: Care should be taken with the choice of herbicide to ensure that no additional impact and loss of indigenous plant species occurs due to the herbicide used; Footprint areas should be kept as small as possible when removing alien plant species; and No vehicles should be allowed to drive through designated sensitive wetland areas during the eradication of alien and weed species; Stockpile the removed vegetation outside of the delineated boundary of the wetlands.
 The footprint areas of these stockpiles should be kept to a minimum.
-Should the vegetation not be suitable for reinstatement or be alien/invasive vegetation species, where material cannot be reused as feed for livestock, all material must be disposed of at a registered garden refuse site and may not be burned or mulched on site; > Retain as much indigenous vegetation as possible, and where possible remove native vegetation from areas where extensive earthworks using machinery are required; > The clearing of vegetation must remain within the planned rehabilitation footprint only and may not extend beyond this area.
-No unnecessary disturbance within the wetlands that is outside the rehabilitation footprint will be tolerated.
-Soil > As far as possible, all construction activities, particularly earthworks, should occur in the low flow season, during the drier summer months; > Should rehabilitation not be finalised during the dry season, a coffer dam area can be created and dewatered around the rehabilitation area by using sandbags and cobbles.
+Should the vegetation not be suitable for reinstatement or be alien/invasive vegetation species, where material cannot be reused as feed for livestock, all material must be disposed of at a registered garden refuse site and may not be burned or mulched on site; Retain as much indigenous vegetation as possible, and where possible remove native vegetation from areas where extensive earthworks using machinery are required; The clearing of vegetation must remain within the planned rehabilitation footprint only and may not extend beyond this area.
+No unnecessary disturbance within the wetlands that is outside the rehabilitation not be finalised during the dry season, a coffer dam area can be created and dewatered around the rehabilitation area by using sandbags and cobbles.
 Water must be diverted into the downstream reaches, around the coffer area.
 Water must be allowed to flow to the downstream reaches at all times.
-Water may only be released from the coffer d -21 +
+Water may only be released from the coffer dam, should it be necessary, once suitable water quality parameters for turbidity and pH have been met (water quality parameters to be determine -21 +